cityofaustin/vision-zero/database/README.md

 ### Geospatial layers

-The database holds geospatial reference layers — jurisdicitonal boundaries, council districts, etc — which are referenced by crashes and various other records.
+The database holds geospatial reference layers — jurisdicitional boundaries, council districts, etc — which are referenced by crashes and various other records.
 These layers are not actively maintained, but can be easily refreshed following the update process [described below](#updating-an-existing-geospatial-layer).

 | Table                   | Geometry type  | description                                                                                                      | owner/source                                                         |
 | ----------------------- | -------------- | ---------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |